 There are a few additional features worth taking a look at when it comes to getting a quality kitchen sink ready in your home:

 A cover can be applied onto one of the drains in a sink.
-This could allow for water to be filtered through while solid waste is kept intact (discover our top 10 picks for under-sink water filters).
+This could allow for water to be filtered through while solid waste is kept intact.

 A dedicated hot water tap can be added to your sink.
 This would require a separate pump that is linked to a hot water tank or a material that can heat up the water as it moves through.